 Employees and students who have tested positive should contact the Wellness Center (students) or Human Resources (employees) and a member of that team will contact you regarding next steps.
 Confirmed positive individuals are typically exempted from testing for up to 90 days, though this may change with changes to federal or state guidance.

 This page is designed to provide the SUNY Poly community with answers to frequently asked questions regarding pooled testing.
 For specific information about pooled testing at SUNY Poly, including testing schedules and processes, visit the student testing page and the employee testing page.
 An important note: as federal, state, local, and SUNY health guidance changes due to the evolving COVID-19 pandemic, SUNY Poly’s rules will also evolve as the institution receives new guidance and/or regulations are promulgated.
 SUNY Poly reserves the right to change its policy in regards to these matters and will provide updates as needed on the SUNY Poly website.

 I have previously tested positive for COVID-19.
 Do I have to participate in pooled testing?

-What if I forget to submit my sample on my scheduled day?
+What if I forget to submit my sample on my scheduled day/week?

-What if I am not on campus for an entire week but am required to test weekly?
+What if I am not on campus for an entire week but am required to test that week?

 What do I need to do prior to arriving for my testing appointment?